 The mechanical extensometer data showed small strains parallel to the borehole axis, i.e. perpendicular to bedding at gas peak pressure.
 The fibre-optic data confirms this, with initial strain occurring towards BGT-5 and BGT-6 downdip of the central injection borehole.
 The initial spike in deformation recovered and the deformation rotated towards BGT-6, directly down dip of the injection borehole.
 The development of strain was relatively slow and took over 24-hours to develop fully.
 This is not indicative of a fracturing process and is like what would be expected for the formation and development of strain associated with dilatant pathway formation.
-The response has a hydrodynamic origin, although no porewater pressure variation was seen in BGT-2.

 Gas pressure reduced to an asymptote of ~3245 kPa following gas peak pressure.
-This is greatly more than the pore pressure at the injection interval and is common with the observations of laboratory testing.
+This is significantly more than the pore pressure at the injection interval prior to gas injection and is common with the observations of laboratory testing.
 Steady state flow can be confirmed within the laboratory where inflow and outflow are known to match.
 This is not possible in a field test where the far-field flow is an unknown.
 However, as the behaviour is common between the laboratory and the field-scale, it is therefore interpreted that dilatant pathways were formed at the time of gas peak pressure and that these pathways continued to develop until a stable growth rate was achieved.

 Changing the injection flow rate caused the gas pressure to rise, and when the flow rate was reduced the pressure stabilised at a different long-term level (a different asymptote).
 This is consistent with the conceptual model of the development of dilatant pathways.
 Once gas was mobile within the rock mass, no further significant deformations were noted.
 If tensile fracture had occurred it would be expected that further strain would be observed, especially as gas flowed towards the observation boreholes.
 The fibre-optic and extensometer sensors only recorded the entry of gas at the peak pressure.